 I started a thread on the subject of real government waste (DCBBS Archive: $8.5 Trillion) as opposed to the fake waste of paying for healthcare for the poor, paying the disabled so that they can have a roof over their head in their last years.
 But whatever.
 Hate me for my disability.
 You won’t be the first and you won’t be the last.

-Editor’s note, 2019.
-I pulled this one out of the archive just to show how much crap there was on your average BBS forum thread, and then wittle the crap down to a few essential arguments.
+I pulled the contents of this article out of the DCBBS archive and whittled it down to a few essential arguments.
 If you follow the link back to the thread you will notice I only pulled the contents of four our five messages out of a ten page thread to make up this article.

-I’ve been trying to codify an article that I’ve titled “Why Libertarians Lose” for several years now.
+I’ve been trying to codify an argument that I’ve titled “Why Libertarians Lose” for several years now.
 I think I started it before I started this thread.
 This thread might even have been the original seed for that article.
 I can’t remember now.
-Going through some of these arguments again (as well as establishing links to them on archive.org) will help me eventually finish that other article.
-This was also done to illustrate just how far my thinking had come back in 2013-2014, even though I hadn’t written much about it here by that time.
+Going through some of these arguments again (as well as establishing links to them on archive.org) has helped convince me that I needed to write a completely different article than I had intended, and have published this compiled article simply to illustrate just how far my thinking had come back in 2013-2014, even though I hadn’t written much about it here by that time.